cilium/cilium/Documentation/cmdref/cilium-operator.md

       --cluster-pool-ipv4-mask-size int                         Mask size for each IPv4 podCIDR per node.
 Requires 'ipam=cluster-pool' and 'enable-ipv4=true' (default 24)
       --cluster-pool-ipv6-cidr strings                          IPv6 CIDR Range for Pods in cluster.
 Requires 'ipam=cluster-pool' and 'enable-ipv6=true'
       --cluster-pool-ipv6-mask-size int                         Mask size for each IPv6 podCIDR per node.
 Requires 'ipam=cluster-pool' and 'enable-ipv6=true' (default 112)
+      --clustermesh-concurrent-service-endpoint-syncs int       The number of remote cluster service syncing operations that will be done concurrently.
+Larger number = faster endpoint slice updating, but more CPU (and network) load. (default 5)
+      --clustermesh-config string                               Path to the ClusterMesh configuration directory --clustermesh-enable-endpoint-sync                        Whether or not the endpoint slice cluster mesh synchronization is enabled.
+      --clustermesh-endpoint-updates-batch-period duration      The length of endpoint slice updates batching period for remote cluster services.
+Processing of pod changes will be delayed by this duration to join them with potential upcoming updates and reduce the overall number of endpoints updates.
+Larger number = higher endpoint programming latency, but lower number of endpoints revision generated. (default 500ms)
+      --clustermesh-endpoints-per-slice int                     The maximum number of endpoints that will be added to a remote cluster's EndpointSlice .
+More endpoints per slice will result in less endpoint slices, but larger resources. (default 100)
       --cnp-status-cleanup-burst int                            Maximum burst of requests to clean up status nodes updates in CNPs (default 20)
       --cnp-status-cleanup-qps float                            Rate used for limiting the clean up of the status nodes updates in CNP, expressed as qps (default 10)
       --config string                                           Configuration file (default "$HOME/ciliumd.yaml")